Kids: Aye aye, captain!

 - Squidward, (who is dressed as Santa) when he sees everyone in line waiting for presents.

 - Our Lawyers Advised This Trope: "This letter comes to us from [Name and address withheld]!"

 - Roundabout Shot: SpongeBob and Patrick have one during "The Very First Christmas".

-- Santa Claus: Subverted with Squidward.
+- Santa Claus: Double Subverted with Squidward.
 Santa was a no-show.
 Or was he!?

 - Santa's Existence Clause: Santa does eventually show up, but not before Squidward's taken on the role himself and given away everything he owns as "presents".

-- Shamed by a Mob: When Santa failed to arrive to Bikini Bottom, all of the fish glare at SpongeBob, grumble at him for making them wait all night for nothing, and leave in disappointment.
+- Shamed by a Mob: When Santa fails to arrive at Bikini Bottom, all of the fish glare at SpongeBob, grumble at him for making them wait all night for nothing, and leave in disappointment.

 - Singing Voice Dissonance: The normally gravelly-voiced Mr. Krabs sings the last line of "The Very First Christmas" in falsetto (dubbed by Dee Bradley Baker, as Clancy Brown couldn't hit the high notes).
 However, his other lines in the song are sung in his normal voice.